 - The Office of Human Resources completed a salary study last summer.

-- He needed more experience in the human resources field to be qualified for the job.
+- He needed more experience in the human resources field.

 Figures must also be used for: